 3. Make sure your entry-level attorney resume is 100% accurate

 Be honest, and emphasize accuracy.
 Don’t misrepresent educational level, standing in your class, awards won, participation in school groups, or grades on your resume.
 Employers have more ways to check on these claims than ever before, and that means that any lies or exaggerations are almost certain to be discovered.

 Just represent yourself and your accomplishments in the most forthright manner possible and trust that you’ve laid the proper foundation needed to make yourself an attractive candidate for the job.

 4. Keep your entry-level attorney resume organized

 Be organized.
 Since you only have so much room available for a proper resume, plan your resume layout before you begin to write.
 Keep everything clear and concise, and use a traditional resume format to appeal to the widest possible audience.
-That means organizing information into the proper sections, and using clear black and white text in a traditional font.
-It’s also wise to have your document proofread by someone else–or several people–to ensure that it’s mistake-free.
+That means organizing information into the proper sections, and using clear black and white text in a traditional resume font.
+It’s also wise to have your document proofread by someone else--or several people--to ensure that it’s mistake-free.

 5. Don’t lose focus!

 Think through your experience and noteworthy skills before you start to list them all in your resume.
-Are they all relevant to the position you’re seeking?
+Are they include the relevant experience listed on your resume that you’re seeking?
 Will the firm’s hiring personnel care about non-relevant everything that you’ve done?
 Chances are that you have accomplishments, hobbies or interests, and skills that have no bearing on the job you’re seeking.
 Don’t bother including them in the resume.

 Instead, focus only on those skills, characteristics, and achievements that a good law firm will appreciate.
 Remember, you’re applying for a job in the legal profession.
 All those extracurricular interests might have been important for getting you into the school of your choice, but they are unlikely to help you land that first job as an attorney.